varnish/varnish-wiki/source/content/tutorials/varnish/varnish_test.rst

 .. _varnish_test:

-Testing with VarnishTest
+Testing with varnishtest
 ========================

-You may not be aware of this, but `VarnishTest` is an awesome tool.
-VarnishTest is a sandbox (testing environment) that is completely isolated from the production environment where one can TEST untested code changes and do all kinds of out-of-this-world experimentation.
+You may not be aware of this, but `VarnishTest` is an awesome tool. varnishtest is a sandbox (testing environment) that is completely isolated from the production environment where one can TEST untested code changes and do all kinds of out-of-this-world experimentation.

-Using VarnishTest protects your "live" servers, reviewed VCL codes and other collections of data and/or content from severe changes that could be caused by experimental code.
-But we all know that once in a mission-critical system phase is quite difficult to revert back.
+varnishtest protects your "live" servers, reviewed VCL codes and other collections of data and/or content from severe changes that could be caused by experimental code.
+We all know that once in a mission-critical system phase it is quite difficult to revert back.

-Varnish comes with VarnishTest pre-installed and runs personalized tests for whatever case you may define.
+Varnish comes with varnishtest pre-installed and runs personalized tests for whatever case you define.
 There is also a whole set of pre-defined tests that you can use to help your understanding and testing.

 Here is a list of contexts where you can use `VarnishTest`: